Al-Aqidah Al-Waasitiyyah

-Al-Aqidah Al-Waasitiyyah (العقيدة الواسطية) is a book of Islamic creed written by the Hanbali jurist Taqi al-Din ibn Taymiyyah in the year 1297 CE.
+Al-Aqidah Al-Waasitiyyah (العقيدة الواسطية) is a book of Islamic creed written by the Hanbali jurist Taqi al-Din ibn Taymiyyah in the year 1297 CE, during the reign of Ghazan, in request of Shafii scholar Radhi al-Din Wasiti, to remove the influence of Yassa creed by neo-Muslim Tatars among Muslims.
 It is considered relatively easy to understand compared to Ibn Taymiyyah's other works on creed.

+Background

-Ibn Taymiyyah explained his purpose for writing it as follows:This is the reason I wrote it: A man approached me from the land of Wāsiṭ, one of the judges of its regions, a Sheikh named Raḍī al-Dīn al-Wāsiṭī, who was a scholar of Shāfi’ī school.
+He explained his purpose for writing it as follows:This is the reason I wrote it: A man approached me from the land of Wāsiṭ, one of the judges of its regions, a Sheikh named Raḍī al-Dīn al-Wāsiṭī, who was a scholar of Shāfi’ī school.
 He approached us during the Hajj pilgrimage and he was among the people of virtue and religion.
 He complained of the people among him in that land under the Tartar government, of the prevalence of ignorance and oppression, the loss of religion and knowledge.
 He asked me to write a creed for him that he and his household could rely upon.
 I abstained from that and I said, ‘People have written a number of credal texts, so take one of the creeds written by the Imams of the Sunnah.’
 He persisted in asking and he said, ‘I would like no one but you to write it.’
 So I wrote this creed for him while I was sitting after midday, and many copies of it have been distributed in Egypt, Iraq, and elsewhere.